310mc/https-310mc.github.io-tl/source/_posts/school_festival_4/first_half.md

 {% bubble Tetora %}
 Um, Taichou?
 Do you have a sec?

-Taishou asked me about something… If we have time for it, could we also do some patrolling around school?
+Taishou asked me 'bout something… If we have time for it, could we also do some patrolling around school?
 {% endbubble %}

 {% bubble Chiaki %}